yamenetoo/Statistical-Repository/LGBootStrapControlChart/README.md

 This repository is dedicated to the LG BootStrap Control Chart.
-[Prof Dr Ali Akbar Heydari](https://scholar.google.com/citations?user=68RAHCoAAAAJ&hl=en).
 # Function Hyperparameters

 - `u`: Quantile value used in the analysis.